Deutsche Telekom IoT: acceptance, nuSIM and Cloud of Things

 - GSMA SGP.22 remains the Consumer RSP standard, used for products with a UI (gateways, M2M terminals with a screen, for instance).
 DT supports SGP.22 for compatibility but steers new IoT deployments towards SGP.32.

 - GSMA SGP.32 is the IoT RSP standard, expected on all new headless products.
-It introduces the eIM (eSIM IoT Manager) for fleet management without user intervention.
-DT operates a compatible eIM and requires a correctly implemented IPA on the device side.
+It introduces the eIM (eSIM IoT Manager) for fleet management without user intervention; the IPA must be correctly implemented on the device side.

-The LPA or IPA must talk to the DT SM-DP+, with root certificates published in the acceptance portal.
+The LPA or IPA must talk to the DT SM-DP+, with root certificates provided by DT.
 An incomplete TLS chain or an outdated cipher suite is a recurring rejection cause, and the root cause is often an embedded TLS stack that is no longer maintained.

 APNs and IP addressing plan

-Section titled “APNs and IP addressing plan”DT publishes a set of target APNs: public IPv4 APN, public dual-stack IPv4/v6 APN, private APN with customer VPN attach, NB-IoT-dedicated APN, LTE-M-dedicated APN, Cloud of Things APN for pre-integrated objects.
+Section titled “APNs and IP addressing plan”DT typically offers several APN families: public IPv4 APN, public dual-stack IPv4/v6 APN, private APN with customer VPN attach, NB-IoT-dedicated APN, LTE-M-dedicated APN, Cloud of Things APN for pre-integrated objects.
 APN choice affects:

 - IP addressing (public, private, RFC 1918, IPv6 range);